VTCSec/vtcsec.org/summit/index.md

 Use [this form](https://goo.gl/forms/s87aDZc7ULibEvJI2) to sign up.
 The registration deadline is **March 18th**; however, the longer you wait, the harder it will be for us to get lodging and food.

+# How can I help?
+Use [this form](https://goo.gl/forms/BrcxjnLMWVEHa7df2) to sign up to help make boxen for the competition.
+The deadline to sign up to contribute is **March 4th**.
+If you want to make boxen but need advice, talk to the officers at one of the meetings.

 # Schedule

 {:.mbtablestyle}